Arts Department Team

 After moving to Florida in 2008 with her husband Dan and their three daughters, Cynthia became an active member at her church, First Baptist Church of Windermere.
 She has also performed in The Garden Theater as Baroness Elsa, in “The Sound of Music”, and in “The Music Man.”

-She now shares her passion of music and theater with her students.
+She now shares her passion for music and theater with her students.